textioHQ/js-style-guide/README.md

     ```

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
-  - [23.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.
+  - [23.6](#naming--filename-matches-export) If you have a default or there is a clear primary export, a base filename should exactly match the name.
+Name your files well.
-  TODO: Note we don't do this currently, figure out what we want to do for 23.6, 23.7 23.8

     ```javascript
     // ex. file 1 📄